 I never thought I’d be the type of person to go on a cruise.
 I had an abstract idea of the type of person who went on a cruise, and while I couldn’t exactly define it, I knew it definitely wasn’t me.
 I was even a little embarrassed to float the idea of a cruise to my boyfriend when we were starting to think about what we wanted to do.
-We were both desperate for a holiday, and I was ready to go almost anywhere, as long as there were a pool, cocktails and lots of relaxing involved.
+We were both desperate for a holiday, and I was ready to go almost anywhere, as long as there was a pool, cocktails and lots of relaxing involved.

 When I looked at the requirements, going on a cruise was the clear winner.
-Not only did it meet all of the aforementioned criteria, but it was also cheaper than any of the other options we had come up with and we got to spend a bit of time exploring a place we never would have been too otherwise.
+Not only did it meet all of the aforementioned criteria, but it was also cheaper than any of the other options we had come up with and we got to spend a bit of time exploring a place we never would have been to otherwise.

 It turns out, there isn’t a cruise type.
 There were so many people on board from all walks of life that my notions of the type of person who goes on a cruise were completely shattered.
 Is there a certain type of person who works on a cruise, definitely, but for those of us who don’t spend six to eight months at a time at sea, there is no shortage of normal ways to spend seven nights at sea.